-Hummus is a classic for a reason – delightfully creamy with layers of garlic and lemon, balanced with the earthiness of tahini.
+Smoky Hummus is an update on the classic hummus - delightfully creamy with layers of garlic and lemon, balanced with the earthiness of tahini.
 This version was inspired by a lunch visit to a local bistro to farewell a friend moving back to New Zealand.
 Why would anyone move to New Zealand?
 I mean, really.
-It’s not exactly beautiful or anything, right?
+It's not exactly beautiful or anything, right?

 So, back to the hummus.
 When my friend received her order of lamb kofta with hummus, she was pretty excited by how delicious the hummus was, simply with the addition of smoke flavour.
 Of course, I decided I had to make this for myself and here it is!
 Smoky Hummus.
 The dip of your dreams.

 Serve this with my purple sweet potato flatbread, smear on your favourite carb source or with some carrot sticks.
 You really can't go wrong.
 I am incredibly fussy when it comes to hummus.
 I cannot stand the store bought stuff, which usually uses vinegar.
 It tastes hideous to me!
 Sorry if I sound dramatic, but I'm sure people that make and eat hummus often would be horrified at some of the store bought brands.
 I guess that's my inner food snob coming out.

 If you prefer to cook your legumes (rather than buy the canned ones), I highly recommend considering the purchase of a pressure cooker.
 It makes the process much, much faster and is cheaper than buying the tinned chickpeas.

 Without any further delay, here is the recipe for Smoky Hummus.
 Enjoy!

 - 330 g cooked chickpeas equivalent to 170g or 3/4 heaped cup dried chickpeas

 - 3/4 teaspoon fine sea salt